M-arcus/cloudron-docs/knowledgebase/docs/user-management.md

 # User management

+## User profile

+A user in the Cloudron has the following fields as part of their profile:

+* `username` - The username cannot be changed.
+To change the username, delete the old username and create a new one instead.

+* `Display name` - This contains the first name and last name of the user.

+* `Primary email` - This is the email that is provided to apps.
+Apps may send notifications to the user to this email address.
+This can be set to an email address hosted on the Cloudron.

+* `Password recover email` - This is the email to which Cloudron password resets are sent.
+This should be set to an email address that is not hosted on the Cloudron.

 ## Single Sign-On

 Single Sign-on (SSO) is a feature of Cloudron where users can use the same credentials